braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initialization/google_tag_manager.md

 # Google Tag Manager for Android

-> This reference article covers how to initialize, configure, and implement the Google Tag manager into your Android or FireOS app.
+> This reference article covers how to initialize, configure, and implement the [Google Tag Manager](https://tagmanager.google.com/) into your Android or FireOS app.

-## Initializing the SDK {#initializing-android-google-tag-provider}

-The Braze Android SDK can be initialized and controlled by tags configured within [Google Tag Manager](https://tagmanager.google.com/).

-As a prerequisite for this implementation, your [Android SDK integration]({{site.baseurl}}/developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration) must be complete.
+{% multi_lang_include developer_guide/prerequisites/android.md %}

-## Configuring your Google Tag Manager {#configuring-android-google-tag-manager}
+## Setting up Google Tag Manager

-In this example, we'll pretend we are a music streaming app that wants to log different events as users listen to songs.
-Using Google Tag Manager for Android, we can control which of our 3rd party vendors receive this event, and create tags specific to Braze.
+In the following example, a music streaming app wants to log different events as users listen to songs.
+Using Google Tag Manager for Android, they can control which of Braze's third-party vendors receive this event, and create tags specific to Braze.

-### Custom events
+### Step 1: Create a trigger for custom events

 Custom events are logged with `actionType` set to `logEvent`.
-The Braze custom tag provider in our example is expecting the custom event name to be set using `eventName`.
+The Braze custom tag provider in this example is expecting the custom event name to be set using `eventName`.

 To get started, create a trigger that looks for an "Event Name" that equals `played song`

 ![A custom trigger in Google Tag Manager set to trigger for some events when "event name" equals "played song".]({% image_buster /assets/img/android_google_tag_manager/gtm_android_trigger.png %})

-Next, create a new tag ("Function Call") and enter the class path of your [custom tag provider](#adding-android-google-tag-provider) described later in this article.

-This tag will be triggered when you log the `played song` event we just created.
+Next, create a new tag (also known as a "Function Call") and enter the class path of your [custom tag provider](#adding-android-google-tag-provider) described later in this article.
+This tag will be triggered when you log the `played song` event.

-In our tag's custom parameters (key-value pairs), we've set `eventName` to `played song` - which will be the custom event name logged to Braze.
+In the tag's custom parameters (also known as the key-value pairs), set `eventName` to `played song`.
+This will be the custom event name logged to Braze.

+![A tag in Google Tag Manager with classpath and key-value pair fields.
+This tag is set to trigger with the previously created "played song" trigger.]({% image_buster /assets/img/android_google_tag_manager/gtm_android_function_call_tag.png %})

 {% alert important %}
-When sending a custom event, be sure to set `actionType` to `logEvent`, and set a value for `eventName` as shown in the following screenshot.
+When sending a custom event, be sure to set `actionType` to `logEvent`, and set a value for `eventName` so Braze receives the correct event name and action to take.

-The custom tag provider in our example will use these key to determine what action to take, and what event name to send to Braze when it receives data from Google Tag Manager.
 {% endalert %}

-![A tag in Google Tag Manager with classpath and key-value pair fields.
-This tag is set to trigger with the previously created "played song" trigger.]({% image_buster /assets/img/android_google_tag_manager/gtm_android_function_call_tag.png %})

 You can also include additional key-value pair arguments to the tag, which will be sent as custom event properties to Braze. `eventName` and `actionType` will not be ignored for custom event properties.
-In the following example tag, we'll pass in `genre` which was defined using a tag variable in Google Tag Manager - sourced from the custom event we logged in our app.
+In the following example tag, `genre` is passed and defined using a tag variable in Google Tag Manager, which is sourced from the custom event logged in the app.

-The `genre` event property is sent to Google Tag Manager as a "Firebase - Event Parameter" variable since Google Tag Manager for Android uses Firebase as the data layer.
+Because Google Tag Manager for Android uses Firebase as the data layer, the `genre` event property is sent to Google Tag Manager as a "Firebase - Event Parameter" variable.

 ![A variable in Google Tag Manager where "genre" is added as an event parameter for the "Braze - Played Song Event" tag.]({% image_buster /assets/img/android_google_tag_manager/gtm_android_eventname_variable.png %})

-Lastly, when a user plays a song in our app, we will log an event through Firebase and Google Tag Manager using the Firebase analytics event name that matches our tag's trigger name, `played song`:
+When a user plays a song in the app, an event will be logged through Firebase and Google Tag Manager using the Firebase analytics event name that matches the tag's trigger name, `played song`:

 {% tabs %}
 {% tab JAVA %}